Cerberus9-dev/Raptor-OS/README.md

 # Raptor OS
 A custom Bazzite-based Linux distribution with a neon green KDE theme, gaming tools, and productivity apps.

 > ⚠️ **HEAVY W.I.P — Feedback is appreciated!**
 > ℹ️ **This is NOT a live OS.** It requires a separate drive, replacing your current OS, or dual booting.
 For dual booting, make sure you have 40-50GB available.
 If you don't have space or time, it can be run in a VM for testing first.

 ## Installation
 Download the latest ISO from [Internet Archive](https://archive.org/details/raptor-os_202605), then flash it to a USB drive using one of the following:

 - [Rufus](https://rufus.ie/en/) — when prompted, select **DD image mode** and **GPT** partition scheme
 - [Ventoy](https://www.ventoy.net)
 - [Fedora Media Writer](https://github.com/FedoraQt/MediaWriter) — guaranteed to work if others fail

 ## Rebasing to Raptor OS
-> If you already have Raptor OS installed, just run `rpm-ostree update` and reboot to get the latest version.
+> If you already have Raptor OS installed, just run the **Raptor Update Manager** from the app menu, or run `ujust update` in a terminal and reboot to get the latest version.

+If you already have Bazzite installed and want to switch without reinstalling:

+**Step 1:**
+## Rebasing to Raptor OS
+> If you already have Raptor OS installed, just run `Raptor Update Manager` and reboot to get the latest version.
 If you already have Bazzite installed and want to switch without reinstalling:
 **Step 1:**
 ```